 Faculty: Attracting and retaining the best allied health faculty members;

-New Research and Knowledge: Conducting cutting-edge research to inform future practice; and
+New research and knowledge: Conducting cutting-edge research to inform future practice; and

 Students: Recruiting and educating the health care professionals of tomorrow.

 Attracting and retaining the best faculty members is as important as bringing the right students to Chapel Hill.
 In addition to their excellence in the classroom, these talented faculty members work to create knowledge, theories, methods, and practices through both research and teaching.
-AHS needs your help in these areas to attract and enroll the best faculty:
+The department needs your help in these areas to attract and enroll the best faculty:

 Named Endowed Professorships ($250,000 - $666,000).* Professorships attract the finest professors in the allied health sciences.
 These professorships provide salary supplements and support for teaching and research.